grafana/grafana/docs/sources/features/panels/gauge.md

 ### Thresholds

-Define thresholds that will define the color of either the value or the background depending on your `Color` display option.
+Define thresholds that will set the color of either the value or the background depending on your `Color` display option.
 The thresholds are automatically sorted from lowerst value to highest.
 The `Base` value represents minus infinity.